 - Performing work that requires frequent bending, twisting or lifting

 Sciatica symptoms can vary widely depending on the exact cause, location and severity of the compression.
 Symptoms typically include lower back and leg pain, numbness and tingling in the feet, muscle weakness and other neuropathic symptoms.
 Thankfully, these symptoms can be successfully treated with conservative (noninvasive) or surgical treatment.

 Treatment for sciatica symptoms

 At Laser Spine Institute, our minimally invasive, outpatient procedures can help patients find relief from chronic neck and back pain.
 These procedures are a safer and effective alternative to traditional open neck and back surgery.
-Because of our commitment to patient-centered care, we see a patient satisfaction score of 96 and a patient recommendation score of 97 out of 100 patient recommendation rate
+Because of our commitment to patient-centered care, we see a patient satisfaction score of 96 and a patient recommendation score of 97 out of 100.^

 If you choose Laser Spine Institute for the surgical treatment of sciatica, here are some of the many benefits that you will be able to experience: